-When you try downloading Desktop Central, you would come across 32-bit and 64-bit options available for download.
+When you try downloading the product, you would come across 32-bit and 64-bit options available for download.
 Here’s the difference between a 32-bit and a 64-bit application:

 A system comprises three layers: the processor, the operating system and the application.
-What basically happens is, to run either a 64-bit OS or 32-bit OS, we require support from the lower level, processor.
+To run either a 64-bit OS or 32-bit OS, we require support from the lower level, processor.
 Similarly, to run either a 64-bit or a 32-bit application, we require support from all the lower levels such as OS and processor.

 There are two types of processors, namely, 32-bit and 64-bit.
 These refer to the processor architecture and tell us how much memory can be accessed from the CPU register.
 For instance, a 32-bit system can access 232 memory addresses, i.e 4 GB of RAM and a 64-bit system can access 264 memory addresses, i.e actually 18 billion GB of RAM.
 The key difference between these processors is the number of calculations performed per second.

-Depending on the architecture of your processor and operating system, download either 32-bit or 64-bit version of Desktop Central.
+Depending on the architecture of your processor and operating system, download either 32-bit or 64-bit version of the product.